 The pedestrian accident claims process can seem intimidating.
 The last thing you want to do is be tied up in a difficult litigation process when you are trying to heal from your injuries.
 Fortunately, your attorney will be responsible for handling the legal details of your case.

 Pedestrian accident claims can be handled in several ways.
 In some cases, the defendant may be able to settle with the insurance company for a reasonable amount.
-However, if your insurance settlement is not enough to adequately meet your needs, or, if the defendant did not carry Insurance coverage, you may need to be prepared to bring your case to court.
+However, if your insurance settlement is insufficient to adequately meet your needs, or if the defendant did not carry Insurance coverage, you may need to be prepared to bring your case to court.

 Insurance elements are designed to cover certain types and amounts of damages.
 For example, in auto insurance policies, bodily injury liability coverage is designed to cover an injury victim’s medical expenses.